xfides/smoothScrollTo-concept/README.md

 ```
 </details>

-## Adding event listener on the navigation
+## Adding event listener on the navigation ([Table of Contents](#content))

   First, we need to grab the navigation element to add an event listener to it.
 We should not apply listeners directly to links in the navigation, as it's a bad practice (refer to the event delegation JS pattern).

   Next, we add an event listener to the navigation and prevent the default behavior of clicked link targets within it to discard immediate transition.

   Then we need to calculate the element to which the scroll will be performed.
-The function `getScrollTargetElem` do it an is described [below](#getScrollTargetElem).
+The function `getScrollTargetElem` do it an is described [below](#function-getscrolltargetelem-get-target-to-which-it-needs-to-scroll).

   In the end, the magic of smooth scrolling will happen.
-The function `smoothScrollTo` will be [responsible](#smoothScrollTo) for this.
+The function `smoothScrollTo` will be [responsible](#function-smoothscrollto-and-its-basic-variables) for this.

 ```js
 // I prefer to store all the DOM selector strings